Ashadozzaman/DevOps/linux/class3/class3.md

 ```
 $ grep 'monitor' class3.md
 ```
-- This will show full sentence with bold searching(`monitor`) word.
+- This will show full sentences with bold searching(`monitor`) words.

 ```
-$ grep - n 'monitor' class3.md
+$ grep -n 'monitor' class3.md
 ```
 - This will show the lines containing "monitor" along with their corresponding line numbers.